Pests in Gardens and Landscapes: Quick Tips

-- Burrowing, which causes tripping hazards and damages to landscapes and structures.
+- Burrowing, which causes tripping hazards and damages landscapes and structures.

 How do you manage ground squirrels?

-Traps, gas cartridges, and baits are effective against squirrels at different times of the year.
+Traps and fumigants are effective against ground squirrels at different times of the year.
 Use with care to prevent non-target poisoning.

 - Use kill traps, such as box or Conibear traps, instead of live-catch traps when there is no chance of catching a nontarget such as a pet or other wildlife species.

 - Trapping is effective between February and October when ground squirrels are most active.

-- To increase effectiveness, place in burrows in spring or other times when soil moisture is high.
+- To increase effectiveness, place gas cartridges in burrows in spring or other times when soil moisture is high.

-- In summer heat, cartridges can be a fire hazard.
+- In dry conditions, gas cartridges can be a fire hazard.

 - Toxic baits

-- Anticoagulant baits, available at county agricultural commissioners‘ offices and some hardware and feed supply stores, can be used, but take care not to poison pets, poultry, or wildlife.
+- Anticoagulant baits can be used, but take care not to poison pets or other wildlife.

 - Place in bait boxes, and provide sufficient product for repeated feedings.
 The squirrels must eat the anticoagulants in several feedings during a period of five or more days in order for the product to be effective.